EmmaB/try_programming/chapters/script.md

 \heading{Coach notes}
 \noindent

-Talk about Haml.

 \end{aside}

-Go to http://htmltohaml.com and paste the whole contents of `app/views/works/_form.html.erb` in.

-Copy the Haml version on the right, then go to `app/views/works/_form.html.erb` and paste it all in.
-Then rename the file to be `_form.html.haml`.

 Restart the server by going to the console where the server is running and hitting CTRL-C, then up-arrow to get the last command, which was `rails server`, then hitting enter.
 You'll see that nothing has changed on the browser page, but our code is easier to read and more elegant.